How to get rid of Bed Bugs

 - What are bed bugs?
 Bed bugs are small, nocturnal insects that feed on blood of humans.
 Despite the name, they can be found anywhere humans lounge or sleep.
 This includes beds, chairs, sofas, walls, ceilings, and furniture.

 - Why are they such a problem lately?
 Bed bugs were largely eliminated in the US due to strong pesticides.
-With international travel and some pesticides being outlawed for environmental reasons bed bugs have returned.
+Historically, DDT and Cyanide were very effective at eliminating bed bugs.
+Due to environmental problems with both they are no longer used in the US.
+With international travel and some pesticides being outlawed for environmental reasons bed bugs have returned with a vengeance.